 In the case of a major campus emergency or crisis, UCLA websites, including this one, will feature links to all relevant information.

-Additionally, streamlining communication for potential campus emergencies and emergency preparedness, the UCLA Emergency Management Office (EMO) posts the most current information online via their website, Facebook and Twitter.
+Additionally, streamlining communication for potential campus emergencies and emergency preparedness, the UCLA Office of Emergency Management (OEM) posts the most current information online via their website, Facebook and Twitter.